iShubhamSharma/Inverted-Indexing-for-unstructured-data/README.md

 3. Stem to the Root Word
 4. Record Document

-## DataSets Used In the project are attached in the Data folder, some of the data sets include:-
+## DataSets Used In the project are attached in the Data.txt file, some of the data sets include:-
 * CrpytoCurrency Data
 * ECommerce Sales Data
 * AirQuality of the states of India
 * StackOverflow Survery Result, etc

+## Time & Space Complexity of Our Approach V/S Existing
+* HashMap generally have no size limit (that is, you can store an unbounded number of things in it).

+* Searching takes O(1) time in HashMap as compared to O(n) in Array and LinkedList or O(log(n)) in B-Tree.

+* Apache Lucene makes use of Skip List data structure which takes O(log(n)) time in searching.